Poisson ensembles of loops of one-dimensional diffusions: A generalization of the Vervaat's transformation

 \section{A generalization of the Vervaat's transformation}

-In this subsection we will show a conditioned version of the Vervaat's transformation that holds for any one-dimensional diffusion of form \eqref{Ch2Sec2: EqGenerator} and not just for the Brownian motion. $L$ will be a generator of a diffusion on $I$ of form \eqref{Ch2Sec2: EqGenerator}.
-From corollary \ref{Ch3Sec3: CorLoopLocTimeBridge} and identity \eqref{Ch3Sec5: EqDisintegGeneralLoops} follows that for every $x\in I$:
+In this section we will show a conditioned version of the Vervaat's transformation that holds for any one-dimensional diffusion of form \eqref{Ch2Sec2: EqGenerator} and not just for the Brownian motion. $L$ will be a generator of a diffusion on $I$ of form \eqref{Ch2Sec2: EqGenerator}.
+From Corollary \ref{Ch3Sec3: CorLoopLocTimeBridge} and identity \eqref{Ch3Sec5: EqDisintegGeneralLoops} follows that for every $x\in I$,

-Let $\mathbb{P}^{t}_{x,x}(d\gamma\vert \min \gamma = a)$ be the bridge probability measure condition by the value of the minimum to equal $a$.
+Let $\mathbb{P}^{t}_{x,x}(d\gamma\vert \min \gamma = a)$ be the bridge probability measure conditioned on the value of the minimum being to equal $a$.
 Further we will show that there is a version that depends continuously on $(a,t)$.
-Let $\eta^{>a}_{t}$ the probability measure obtained from $\eta^{>a}$ by conditioning the excursion to have a life-time $t$.
+Let $\eta^{>a}_{t}$ be the probability measure obtained from $\eta^{>a}$ by conditioning the excursion on having a life-time $t$.
 The identity \eqref{Ch3Sec6: EqVervaatIntegrated} suggests the following:

 \begin{prop} For every $a<x\in I$ and $t>0$